Skip to main content

 Where can you find information on national regulations and principles for openess and sharing?

-In the Long-Term Plan for Research and Higher Education (Report No 5 to the Storting (2022–2023), Chapter 8 Open research and the value of data, the Government states that, in order to realise the objectives of the long-term plan, greater openness and more data sharing in research is needed.
-The Research Council has developed a Policy for open access to research data (2017), and a Policy for Open Science and has published the report How should we share research data?
-Report and recommendations relating to licensing and making research data available (2021).
-Useful background information on open research can be found on the website openscience.no/en
+The white paper Meld.
+St. 22 (2020–2021) Data som ressurs - Datadrevet økonomi establishes national data policy in Norway, and in the Long-Term Plan for Research and Higher Education (Report No 5 to the Storting (2022–2023), Chapter 8 Open research and the value of data, the Government states that, in order to realise the objectives of the long-term plan, greater openness and more data sharing in research is needed.
+The report Med lov skal data deles from the Viderebruksutvalget (2024) focuses on how data in the public sector can be shared to a greater extent.

 The international FAIR principles (in Norwegian) have been formulated as a set of guidelines for the reuse of research data.
 FAIR is an acronym for Findable, Accessible, Interoperable and Reusable.
 It is possible to limit the sharing of data during a project, and yet remain true to the FAIR principles, which are largely linked to the further use of the data after the project is completed.